cofifield/KnackToExcel/README.md

 1. Create a macro-enabled Excel workbook
 2. Open the Visual Basic editor (alt + f11)
-3. Edit the "ThisWorkbook" Excel object
+3. Create a new module Excel object
 4. Specify username and password for Knack login
 5. Update file URL by choosing "Export" on Knack's object export webpage